manticoresoftware/manticoresearch/docs/indexing/attributes.rst

 -  :ref:`JSON <sql_attr_json>`;

 -  :ref:`MVA <mva_multi-valued_attributes>`, multi-value attributes
-   (variable-length lists of 32-bit unsigned integers).
+   (variable-length lists of 32-bit unsigned or 64-bit signed integers).

 The complete set of per-document attribute values is sometimes referred to as *docinfo*.
-Docinfos can either be

--  stored separately from the main full-text index data (“extern” storage, in ``.spa`` file), or
+Docinfos are stored separately from the main full-text index data in ``.spa`` file.

--  attached to each occurrence of document ID in full-text index data (“inline” storage, in ``.spd`` file).

-When using extern storage, a copy of ``.spa`` file (with all the attribute values for all the documents) is kept in RAM by ``searchd`` at all times.
+A copy of ``.spa`` file (with all the attribute values for all the documents) is kept in RAM by ``searchd`` at all times.
 This is for performance reasons; random disk I/O would be too slow.
-On the contrary, inline storage does not require any additional RAM at all, but that comes at the cost of greatly inflating the index
-size: remember that it copies *all* attribute value *every* time when the document ID is mentioned, and that is exactly as many times as there are different keywords in the document.
-Inline may be the only viable option if you have only a few attributes and need to work with big datasets in limited RAM.
-However, in most cases extern storage makes both indexing and searching *much* more efficient.

-Search-time memory requirements for extern storage are (1+number_of_attrs)*number_of_docs*\ 4 bytes, ie. 10 million docs with 2 groups and 1 timestamp will take (1+2+1)*10M*\ 4 = 160 MB of RAM.
+Search-time memory requirements for are (1+number_of_attrs)*number_of_docs*\ 4 bytes, ie. 10 million docs with 2 groups and 1 timestamp will take (1+2+1)*10M*\ 4 = 160 MB of RAM.
 This is *PER DAEMON*, not per query. ``searchd`` will allocate 160 MB on